toniabius/SmartFridge/README.md

 Please move your css work into the homepage.css, order.css, recipe.css, setting.css.<br/>
 Please move your js work into the homepage.js, order.js, recipe.js, setting.js.<br/>
 Those pages are linked by buttons so we could integrate our work together.<br/>
+All pushed files are in this branch and I have set it as default so we could all work on this branch.<br/>